pdjr-n2k/ROM106/README.md

 Switch Bank Control message addressed to the module's instance number.

-Operation of individual relays is queued so that any request for state change of multiple relays cannot result in the a problematic concurrent relay switching load.
+Operation of individual relays is queued so that any request for state change of multiple relays cannot result in a possibly problematic concurrent relay switching load.

-__ROM106__ transmits PGN 127501 Binary Status Report messages to report the module status.
+__ROM106__ reports module status by regularly broadcasting a PGN 127501 Binary Status Report message.

-By default a status report is transmitted once every four seconds or immediately following the receipt and handling of a PGN 17502 message.
+A report is always transmitted immediately following the receipt and handling of a PGN 127502 message.
 The default transmission interval can be configured by the user.

 ## Module configuration